ILoveACL/I-LOVE_ICLR/README.md

 /path/to/stage1_merged/<base-model-name>-finetune/
 ```

-Use this directory as the Stage-II initialization.
+Use this directory as the Stage II initialization.

 ---